hertzsprung/charney-phillips/src/proposal.md

 According to [Thuburn and Woollings 2005](https://doi.org/10.1016/j.jcp.2004.08.018), the vertical discretisation that Yamazaki & Satomura 2012 used supports computational modes and instabilities, although these errors were not excited by the test cases performed by Yamazaki & Satomura 2012.
 The Charney--Phillips staggering is unsusceptible to such errors, but we are not aware of any existing literature that combines mesh refinement with a Charney--Phillips staggering.

 We propose to develop a generalised Charney--Phillips staggering for arbitrarily-structured meshes.
-By allowing for any mesh structure we can support almost any type of mesh including conforming and non-conforming mesh refinement, terrain-following meshes, cut-cell and slanted-cell meshes.
+By allowing for any mesh structure we can support almost any type of mesh including conforming and non-conforming mesh refinement, terrain-following meshes, cut-cell meshes and slanted-cell meshes.
 We will develop a new generalised Charney--Phillips variant of the non-hydrostatic model by Weller & Shahrokhi 2014 that will enable a like-for-like comparison of Lorenz and generalised Charney--Phillips staggerings.
 <!--TODO: explain tests that we want to do-->
 <!--TODO: close by reiterating benefits-->